Anyaegbunam-Alexander/Student-API/README.md

 ]}

 ```
-### Update a course by id.
+### Update a course by id
 Here you can update the units and the teacher taking the course.
 Below is how the request would look like.
 ```
 {
  "title" : "Course 1",